QuentinClemencot/Foil-and-Darrieus-OpenFOAM/README.md

 ### Darrieus

 - The turbine employed is the one tested by [Li et al., 2016](https://www.sciencedirect.com/science/article/abs/pii/S0360544216303334).
 -  It is H-rotor Darrieus turbine.
+The shaft is not taken into account in the simulation.
 -  Below are some of these characteristics: